 Having a responsive website is no longer just an option.
 Over 3.5 billion consumers now use their mobile phones to browse the internet.
 Therefore, you really can’t afford for your website not to be responsive.
 What’s more, Google also penalises any non-responsive sites, so your website won’t even rank highly.

 2. Poor navigation

 When users visit your site they want to be able to easily navigate the site.
 Search Engines also use this to methodology to scan your site.
 If they can’t navigate easily, they simply leave and move on to another site.
 Make sure that your navigation is easy to access.
 You need to optimise your websites user experience.
 By making the user experience as simple and easy as possible, your web visitors will spend time looking around your site and, in turn, are more likely to become paying visitors.

 When it comes to ranking on search engines content is key.
 Despite this, many companies invest in a beautifully designed, sleek, and functional website but writing content and photography is usually an afterthought.
 It’s not only search rankings that are affected by this, it’s your visitors too.
 Quality content helps to engage web users and drives them to take action.
 Take a look at your bounce and click-through rates for the pages of your website to see whether people are taking action, viewing multiple pages, or leaving the site quickly.

 4. Failing to link with social channels

-Social media is here to stay and should therefore form part of your digital marketing strategy.
-As such, you should ensure your website is linked to the social media channels you use, whether that’s Facebook, Twitter, Instagram, YouTube or one of the many other channels.
+Social media is here to stay and should form part of your digital marketing strategy.
+As such, you should ensure your website is linked to the social media channels you use, whether that’s Facebook, Twitter, Instagram, YouTube, or one of the many other channels.
 Ensure the links are on your website and that they work.
-Direct traffic back to your site too from your social channels, as this will not only drive more visitors to your website but will also have a positive impact on your search engine rankings.
+Direct traffic back to your site from your social channels, as this will not only drive more visitors to your website but will also have a positive impact on your search engine rankings.